ChrisMavromatis/KAGC/README.md

 In order to get the most out of what was available, the project used  a two-part data-wrangling strategy for preparing its digital data for analysis.
 We extensively used "Tidy Data" principles as a guide (Broman et al 2018; Ellis & Leek 2018; Wickham 2014; Wickham 2016; Wickham 2019).
 The "Tidy Data" principles are reasonably straightforward.
 They focus on  making data internally consistent, more manageable, and comprehensible when sharing with colleagues.

 ## Data-Wrangling
-The first part of this strategy, or the Alpha phase [[Aplha Phase Data Wrangling]], is centered on what we can best describe as the generic cleaning of the specialists' databases.
+The first part of this strategy, or the Alpha phase [Apha Phase](#Alpha-Phase-Data-Wrangling), is centered on what we can best describe as the generic cleaning of the specialists' databases.
 This process primarily focused  on

 * correcting spelling issues
 * making  sure that  variable code abbreviations were consistent